Norgul/handy/readme.md

 Also, feel free to reach out with any suggestions, bug reports or objections, those are valuable contributions as well, and are inspiring me to continue.

-Using [Black formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) for code formatting.
+Using [Black formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) for code formatting, but set with 119 line length within `pyproject.toml` file.

 Some of TODOs and ideas:
 - Stabilize and smoothen the mouse movement (having a hand in front of the camera perfectly still is rather hard)